 Flowers are fragrant, in bunches of 5 or more.
 Sepals are small, very

 narrow, and tapering.
-Flowers white to pale bluish or pinkish, with a
+Flowers are white with a

 relatively long tube and short, oblong petals.
-Stamens are visible at the
+The tube is slender,

 flower throat.
 Style with 5-lobed stigma protrudes out of the flower.
 Fruit